syamj/Docker/Introduction.md

 ## Docker vs VM

 Docker virtualizes the Operating System while virtualization of hardware is done while creating a VM.
 Unlike the VMs which can communicate with the hardware of the host, Docker containers run in an isolated environment on top of the host's OS.
+Compared to virtual machines, containers use less memory and less CPU.